freenas/freenas-docs/userguide/snippets/alertevents.rst

 * a re-key operation fails on an encrypted pool

-* if LDAP failed to bind to the domain
+* LDAP failed to bind to the domain

+* any member interfaces of a lagg interface are not active

 #ifdef freenas
 * the status of an Avago MegaRAID SAS controller has changed;